 How to Apply

 All applications should be submitted to the Croucher Foundation online.
-For the 2017-18 selection exercise, applications should be submitted by 5 p.m.
-(Hong Kong time) on 15th November 2016 at the latest.
+For the 2018-19 selection exercise, applications should be submitted by 5 p.m.
+(Hong Kong time - 9am UK time) on 15th November 2017 at the latest.

-While proceeding with your application, please invite two referees to provide signed letters of reference for you under confidential cover to be sent to firstname.lastname@example.org (in PDF), or fax to (852) 2730 0742 by the deadline above.
+While proceeding with your application, please invite two referees to provide signed letters of reference for you (with your full name) under confidential cover to be sent to firstname.lastname@example.org (in PDF), or fax to (852) 2730 0742 by the deadline above.

 Please make sure the following documents in PDF format (each not exceeding 8MB) have been uploaded to your application:

 - a document, up to 6 pages in length, including: